calebnwokocha/satisfier/README.md

 ---

 Regarding formal proofs using the context rule described by Kassios [1], Prior noted [2] that A.And(B) is not equivalent to A.Tonk(B).
-Later, Belnap noted [3] that both A,B are deducible from A.And(B) in synthetic mode of logic that relies on context.
+Later, Belnap noted [3] that both A,B are deducible from A.And(B) in synthetic mode of logic relying on context.

 ---